-Social and ethics committee report 2022
+Social and ethics committee report 2023

-The Clicks Group social and ethics committee (the committee) is a statutory committee which assists the board in monitoring the group's corporate citizenship, sustainability and ethics.
-The committee is an integral part of the group's governance and management.
-It performs an oversight function to ensure that the board and the wider organisation are equipped and on track to deliver on the goal of having an ethical culture; and seek to ensure that the group is sustainable in the triple contexts of the economy, society and the environment.
+The Clicks Group social and ethics committee is integral to the group's governance and management.
+It is a statutory committee that assists the board in monitoring corporate citizenship, sustainability and ethics.
+It seeks to ensure both that the board and the wider business are equipped and on track to deliver on the goal of having an ethical culture, and that the group is sustainable in the triple contexts of the economy, society and the environment.

-The committee's terms of reference detail its composition, functioning and duties in terms of the Companies Act, the JSE Listings Requirements and King IV, as well as responsibilities allocated to it by the board.
+The committee's terms of reference detail its composition, functioning and duties in terms of the Companies Act, the JSE Listings Requirements and King IV, and matters allocated by the board.